TAR-IT/advent-of-code-2023/2023/README.md

-# Advent of Code solutions
+# Advent of Code 2023 - Rust solutions
-These are my attempts on [Advent of Code](https://adventofcode.com).
-I will choose a different language each year and upload my results into this repository.
+These are my attempts on [Advent of Code 2023](https://adventofcode.com) in [Rust](https://www.rust-lang.org).

-Every folder (*/$year/$day/*) contains
+Every folder (*./$day/*) contains
-- the program to solve both parts of the puzzle
+- the program to solve both parts of the puzzle (*./$day/src/main.rs*)
-- the **input.txt** file for the puzzles input data
+- the **input.txt** file for the puzzles input data (*./$day/input.txt*).
-- other files for language-related dependencies
+- Cargo.lock & Cargo.toml for dependencies

-The program itself includes a "main" function that handles input errors and/or calls the two functions that solve Part 1 and Part 2 of the problem set.
+The program itself includes a "main" function that handles input errors, a "solve" function that takes the inputs, calls the part_1 & part_2 functions and prints the results, aswell as one function for every part of the day (named "part_1" and "part_2").

 ## Table of Contents